-Please act respectfully towards the classroom, the instructor and your fellow students.
-Acting respectfully means arriving on time, turning off phones, avoiding private discussions during lectures, refraining from viewing non-course material on your laptops, and cleaning up after yourself.
+Students are asked to act respectfully towards the classroom, the instructor and their fellow students.
+Acting respectfully means arriving on time, turning off phones, avoiding private discussions during lectures and class discussion, refraining from viewing non-course material on laptops/tablets, and cleaning up after oneself.
 Acting respectfully provides a better learning experience for everyone.